MohKari/town-star/my-scripts/README.md

 ### key-commands.js
 Lets you bind key presses to logic.
 Should "speed up" game play by preventing repetitive clicking.

+### production-rate-monitor-with-reset.js
+Similar to Grooves, but includes a reset button and the tracked item list is self generating.

 ### quick-location-basic.js
 On "The World" screen, allows you to click a tile and "whiz" through the popups.